• Home

 • Menu Menu

-BGT-DTDS is a neuron-targeted AAV2 investigational gene therapy designed to provide a potentially curative solution to DTDS patients following a one-time intra-brain injection to the substantia nigra and ventral tegmental area.
-We are also exploring the application of BGT-DTDS in Parkinson’s disease.
-AAV2 for intra-parenchymal administration was selected for its success in other mid-brain neurological disorders such as Aromatic l-amino acid decarboxylase deficiency (AADC) and Parkinson’s disease.
+BGT-DTDS is a first-in-class investigational AAV2 gene therapy designed to provide a potentially curative solution to DTDS patients following a one-time intra-brain injection to the substantia nigra and ventral tegmental area.
+The AAV2 capsid was selected for its success in other localized mid-brain neurological disorders such as aromatic L-amino acid decarboxylase (AADC) deficiency and Parkinson’s disease.

 Dopamine Transporter Deficiency Syndrome (DTDS)